 Worse school in Greenville county.
 Teachers have no respect for students and are just there for the paycheck.
 I have had many problems with my child's teachers.
 Maybe the school would be better if the teachers made the environment for learning better by fixing their attitudes.

 Mauldin High School is a public high school in Greenville.
-The principal of Mauldin High School is Ann Miller, whose e-mail is email@example.com.
-2,094 students go to Mauldin High School and identify as Hispanic; White, non-Hispanic; and Multiracial.
-24% of the 2,094 students here have subsidized lunches.
-The student to teacher ratio at Mauldin High School is 18:1.
+The principal of Mauldin High School is Ann Miller, whose e-mail is firstname.lastname@example.org.
+2,094 students attend Mauldin High School and identify mostly as Hispanic; White, non-Hispanic; and Multiracial.
+24% of the 2,094 students here are paying reduced lunch prices.
+The ratio of students to teachers at Mauldin High School is 18:1.
 Golden Strip Career and Technology Center is one of the nearest high schools.

 - Computer arts

 - Video film production